matheus-estevan/todo-app/README.md

 - Intuitive and Responsive Interface: Enjoy a user-friendly experience on both mobile devices and desktops, providing convenience wherever you are.

+## ⚙️ How to Use

+- Add a Task: Click on the "Add Task" button to insert a new task.
+Fill in the required fields and, if desired, add a detailed description.

+- View Tasks: Navigate through the "Pending" and "Completed" sections to see your tasks organized by status.

+- Remove Task: When a task is completed or no longer needed, use the corresponding option to remove it from the list.

+- Stay Organized: Keep your tasks organized by focusing on pending

-## 🚀 Technologies
+## Technologies Used 💻

-This project was developed with the following technologies:

-- ✅ Typescript
+- ✅ Node.js

-- ✅ ReactJS
+- ✅ Express.js

-- ✅ React Native
+- ✅ Express-Handlebars

-- ✅ Node JS
+- ✅ MySQL2

-- ✅ React Hooks
+- ✅ HTML, CSS, JavaScript

-- ✅ Context API
+- ✅ CSS

-- ✅ Styled-components
+- ✅ Josefin Sans

-- ✅ React Spring
+- ✅ MySQL

-- ✅ Polished
+- ✅ Git

 - ✅ Docker

-- ✅ PostgreSQL

-- ✅ Axics
+- ✅ Fetch API

 Made with ♥ by MATHEUS PC :wave: [Get in Touch!](https://www.likedin.com/in/matheus-estevan)